Russ Harvey Consulting - Computer and Internet Services

 — Microsoft

-I'd still recommend using a decent security suite for better protection.
+I'd recommend using a decent security suite for better protection.

 There are several new security features, including Secure Boot, Windows Hello and ransomware protection that have appeared as Windows 10 evolved.

 Initially Windows 10 Home users were denied the ability to delay updates, but after a couple of disasters, that policy was reversed.
-Be wary of delaying updates too long or you could lose support.
+Be wary of delaying updates too long or you could lose support and many updates include fixes for zero-day vulnerabilities.

 Data Collection Disturbing